 No Single Test Tells the Whole Story

 Each test can be thought of a piece of puzzle.
-Only when the pieces are assembled together can a patient and their doctor make their proper inferences and decisions.
+Only when the pieces are assembled together can a patient and their doctor make their proper conclusions and decisions.
 Myeloma is unique in each patient; therefore, it’s important not to compare your test results with other myeloma patients.

 Save Copies of Your Test and Lab Results